-I’ve been wanting to hike Cooper Canyon Falls for a while but the hike being only 3 miles, I couldn’t justify 3 hours of driving.
-Then I found out that our friends Mikako and Gin haven’t hiked Mt Waterman.
+I’ve wanted to hike Cooper Canyon Falls for a while but the hike being only 3 miles, I couldn’t justify 3 hours of driving.
+Then I discovered that our friends Mikako and Gin hadn’t hiked Mt Waterman.
 Since they are next to each other, we decided to tackle both on the same day together.

 We were joined by a few more people and pups on the Mt Waterman hike.
 We hiked the loop clockwise which is my favorite way to hike this.
 It was even better than I remembered.